Deontay Wilder KOs Helenius in 1st to get back in win column

 He used his roughly 40-pound edge to move Wilder back for much of the round, and had him back in the corner when Wilder unleashed the right that ended the Finnish fighter’s hopes of moving closer to a title shot.

-Instead, Wilder could quickly get another one after showing again why his power makes him one of the can’t-miss attractions in the sport.

-He held a portion of the heavyweight title for five years and could seek a chance against Oleksandr Usyk, who owns the three belts besides the one Fury took from Wilder.
+He held a portion of the heavyweight title for five years and could seek a chance against Oleksandr Usyk, who owns the three belts other than the one Fury took from Wilder.
 Other names that will be mentioned include former champions Anthony Joshua and Andy Ruiz Jr.

+“I’ve been hearing rumors about Usyk, but he’s not here, is he?”
+Wilder said.
+“When guys see these knockouts, they turn the corner away from me.”

+It made no difference in his fist.
+He improved to 5-0 in Brooklyn with five KOs — the last two coming in the first round.
+The previous one, against Dominic Brezeale in March 2019, was his first return to the ring after a draw against Fury in their first fight.

 More AP boxing: https://apnews.com/hub/boxing and https://twitter.com/AP_Sports.